 Give Forestry access to your GitLab repositories by clicking “Authorize”.
 You can also request access to any GitLab Groups you are a member of.

-In order to import a site from GitLab, you will need master permissions for the repository.
+In order to import a site from GitLab, you will need maintainer or owner permissions for the repository.
 This is because Forestry needs to add a webhook to your repository in order to watch for changes.

 If Forestry can’t locate your site’s config file inside of the root of your project, you’ll be prompted to provide the directory it is located in.